FrancescaShell/Test/README.md

 16.043478260869566
 ```

-> **Note**:
+> **Note:**
   1.In case the user forgets to specify the parameter, the programm runs the default parameter “pm10”
   2.The project requires the following modules: argparse, sqlite3, hashlib, random, requests, json, csv, unittest and sys.

 ### Get started!